RageAgainstThePixel/create-unity-project/README.md

 | project-directory | The directory where the Unity project will be created.  | Defaults to the root of the workspace. |
 | template-name | The name of the template package to use for creating the Unity project. | Default: 'com.unity.template.3d(-cross-platform)?' |

-> ![NOTE] `template-name` supports regex patterns, allowing you to match multiple template packages.
+> [!NOTE] `template-name` supports regex patterns, allowing you to match multiple template packages.
 For example, `com.unity.template.3d(-cross-platform)?` will match both `com.unity.template.3d` and `com.unity.template.3d-cross-platform`.

 ### outputs